cduncan9/cduncan9.github.io/lightbox.md

 ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/IMG_9584.jpg?raw=true)

+I also ened up replacing the 1kOhm resistor that is connected in series in the continuous mode with a wire as the resistor was unnecessary.
 As seen in the image above, I also made the mistake of not using a mirror image of the 555 timer for my board.
 Because of this I had to solder the 555 timer on the same side of the copper lines.

 After soldering the board I moved onto printing the lightbox enclosure.
 To print the enclosure I used soluble supports, so I had to soak the prints overnight in a water bath to clear the supports.